bmoreonrails/rails_tutorial/_chapters/chapter_11.md

       ![Someone's not excited]({{ site.baseurl }}/assets/images/not-excited.gif)

   1. We're rendering a blank page for the new reviews page, but what should we be rendering instead?

-      We're going to follow the pattern we used before to add books back in chapter 5 of this tutorial.
+      We're going to follow the same we pattern we used back in Chapter 5 to add books.

   1. To add a book, you start by visiting the new book page ([http://localhost:3000/books/new](http://localhost:3000/books/new)).
 When you get there, you see a form where you can enter data for the new book you want to add.